Can You Recycle This?

 Check your local recycling rules with The Recycling Partnership

 You might not know that pizza boxes and coffee cups are being accepted at more and more facilities.
-See if you can here.
+See if can recycle yours here.

 recycleduo

 3) Quality matters.
 Don’t forget to flatten boxes.
-Make sure the item is clean and dry.
+Make sure the items are clean and dry.
 Crumpled paper goes into the recycling bin.
 But that magazine you dropped in the bathtub?
 Sorry—wet paper goes in the garbage.
 (Try making seed paper with it instead.)